microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-acceptlanguage-header.md

 ---
-title: "Supported Language Codes"
+title: "Supported language codes"
-description: "Supported Language Codes in Microsoft Graph Search API."
+description: "Get a list of the supported language codes for the Microsoft Search API in Microsoft Graph."
 author: "cxiang"
 ms.localizationpriority: medium
 ms.prod: "search"
 ---

-# Supported Language Codes
+# Supported language codes

-The Accept-Language request HTTP header indicates list of acceptable human languages for response.
-The value will be leveraged for localization on server side.
-The following list shows the Accept-Language header supported by Microsoft Graph APIs.
+Fpr Microsoft Search APIs in Microsoft Graph, the `Accept-Language` HTTP request header provides a list of acceptable human languages for the response.
+The value is used for localization on the server side.
+The following table lists the supported `Accept-Language` header values.

 | Accept-Language string | Language |
 |:---|:---|